 Routes of Entry

 New Points Based Immigration System

-As free movement for EU/EEA/Swiss nationals ceases with effect from 1 January 2021, the UK's Visa and Immigration Service (UKVI) has introduced a new immigration points based system (PBS) which will apply to new arrivals of EU/EEA/Swiss nationals as well as new and existing non-EU nationals who require a visa.
+As free movement for EU/EEA/Swiss nationals ceased with effect from 1 January 2021, the UK's Visa and Immigration Service (UKVI) introduced a new immigration points based system (PBS) which applies to new arrivals of EU/EEA/Swiss nationals as well as new and existing non-EU nationals who require a visa.